eric2523/eze-study-guide/data-structures/graphs/graphs.md

 }
 ```

 There is a problem with this implementation.
 What node do we pick to start our DFS?
 If we look at the img its clear that node F is the root but how will the ClassNode know?
 Also, if we chose a bad starting node we might not be able to search through all nodes.
 An advantage of using an Adjacency List is that we can pass the entire graph representation as a parameter.
+The above implementation is also known as DFS-Visit.

 ### Recursive DFS with Adjancency List
 ```js